 May Weather by Major City

-- Beijing: the average daytime temp is 80F (26C), the average number of rainy days is 6.
+- Beijing: The average daytime temp is 80F (26C), and the average number of rainy days is 6.

-- Harbin: the average daytime temp is 70F (21C), the average number of rainy days is 10.
+- Harbin: The average daytime temp is 70F (21C), and the average number of rainy days is 10.

-- Xi'An: the average daytime temp is 67F (20C), the average number of rainy days is 10.
+- Xi'An: The average daytime temp is 67F (20C), and the average number of rainy days is 10.

-- Shanghai: the average daytime temp is 74F (23C), the average number of rainy days is 15.
+- Shanghai: The average daytime temp is 74F (23C), and the average number of rainy days is 15.

-- Guangzhou: the average daytime temp is 85F (30C), the average number of rainy days is 19.
+- Guangzhou: The average daytime temp is 85F (30C), and the average number of rainy days is 19.

-- Guilin: the average daytime temp is 72F (22C), the average number of rainy days is 20.
+- Guilin: The average daytime temp is 72F (22C), and the average number of rainy days is 20.

 May Packing Suggestions